llvm/circt/docs/Dialects/HWArith/RationaleHWArith.md

 Result value range: `[SI_MIN<a> - SI_MAX<b>, SI_MAX<a> - SI_MIN<b>]`

-We rewrite the value range and then appy the same reasoning as for the [signed addition](#signed-addition-S):
+We rewrite the value range and then apply the same reasoning as for the [signed addition](#signed-addition-S):
 ```
   [SI_MIN<a> - SI_MAX<b>, SI_MAX<a> - SI_MIN<b>]